jyx200308/stats220-2025/README.md

 # stats220-2025

 ## introduction
-Here will show what I learnt in **stats220 and I will try to improve it as much as I can.
+Here will show what I learnt in **stats220 and I will try to improve it as much as I can**.

 ## About me
 My name is Yuxuan ji.Currently studying Statistics at the University of Auckland.
 Expert in modelling and visualisation using rstudio.It's my favourite TV [show](https://www.youtube.com/@KeepRunningChina).